 Florida law allows for alimony but the ordered alimony must fall into one (or many) of the classifications laid out in the statute “In a proceeding for dissolution of marriage, the court may grant alimony to either party, which alimony may be bridge-the-gap, rehabilitative, durational, or permanent in nature or any combination of these forms of alimony.”
 Fla.
 Stat.
 Sec.
 61.08(1)

-Only two of the alimonies listed above are really temporary alimony, rehabilitative alimony and bridge-the-gap alimony.
+Only two of the alimonies listed above in the Florida statute are really temporary alimony, rehabilitative alimony and bridge-the-gap alimony.
 In the old days, before 2010, the only temporary alimony allowed was rehabilitative alimony.

 Florida courts kept running into the issue that it’s more expensive to operate two households instead of just one.
 There is usually an awkward transition, financially, when the parties go from one household to two.
 It may mean breaking a lease, getting an extra cable subscription, or buying a second car.
 This stuff seems obvious but in the tumult of a divorce, it is not top-of-mind.